-Religion is a delicate issue; but as sensitive and volatile as it is worth living for, a pride of place what they are not"12.
-Ethnicity, according to Nnoli, may be regarded as a social phenomenon associated with interactions among members of different ethnic groups.
-13 Ethnic groups are social formations distinguished by communal character.
+Religion is a delicate issue; but as sensitive and volatile as it is worth living for, a pride of place for people as they derive satisfaction from it, as well as a sense of security.11 formations distinguished by communal character.
 Gbade asserts that ethnicity is characteristically a common consciousness of being one in relation to other significant group.
-This relevance becomes evident in their language, culture or both.
-14 It is vital to add that ethnic groups are cultural not natural groups.
+This relevance becomes evident in their language, culture or both.14 It is vital to add that ethnic groups are cultural not natural groups.
 Salamone argues that ethnic groups are quite simple groups organized around the principles of common descent.
-The progress of this degree to which this difference is tolerated, respected, or even ignored is dependent on a number of factors; racial difference, religious beliefs and practices, occupational opposition or complementarity, and a thousand of other factors human cultures can invent or give salience to".
-15
+The progress of this degree to which this difference is tolerated, respected, or even ignored is dependent on a number of factors; racial difference, religious beliefs and practices, occupational opposition or complementarity, and a thousand of other factors human cultures can invent or give salience to".15